PureCloud Customer Care

 |License of Collaborate, Communicate, or PureCloud 1, 2, or 3|

-Do the following before opening a ticket by phone or through the web portal:
+Do the following before opening a case by using the My Support web portal:

 - Do some basic troubleshooting.
-See Troubleshooting before calling Support.
+See Troubleshooting before calling Customer Care.

-- Make sure to understand which problems PureCloud Support is responsible for handling.
+- Make sure to understand which problems PureCloud Customer Care is responsible for handling.
 See Customer areas of responsibility.

 - Gather the following: